The 2019 sandstone grave stone of the Edgar Mathew Bacon character Hulda The Witch.

 “. . . in the days of our nation’s birth-throes he was a brave man who passed the cottage of the witch, even in the daytime.
 A hundred years ago the people took witches seriously.”

-Put another way, to assume Hulda the witch is real a reader must also accept the reality of the other tales with which she is lumped: a ghostly woman in white wailing at Raven Rock, celestial maidens descending from the sky to dance on Spook Rock, and a phantom Dutch sailing ship plying the Hudson River off Tarrytown and Sleepy Hollow.
+In other words, if you’re going to believe Hulda the witch was real, you’d also have to buy into the rest of the local lore she’s bundled with: a ghostly woman in white crying at Raven Rock, celestial maidens coming down from the sky to dance on Spook Rock, and a phantom Dutch sailing ship cruising the Hudson near Tarrytown and Sleepy Hollow.
+It’s all part of the same spooky package.

 Hulda the Witch in the 20th Century